AditMahajan/springboot-projects/README.md

 Product Requirements Document (PRD)
-Project Name: Acoustic Guardian: Edge-Intelligent Sound Anomaly Detection using on premises connectivity
+Project Name: Acoustic Guardian: On‑Premises Edge Sound Anomaly Detection.

 1. Objective
 •	Objective: To develop a web-based dashboard and cloud integration for an IoT system that receives audio anomaly detection events from a Texas Instruments SK-AM64B board, logs these events with timestamps, and allows users to playback associated audio clips for verification.
 The dashboard will also provide local notifications of detected anomalies within a home environment.